smullolo/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 This article provides a brief overview of how to setup a Here+ RTK GPS receiver which is based on the Ublox M8P.
 Like other RTK GPSs, the Here+ can provide much more accurate position estimates than regular GPSs but normally requires the use of a 2nd GPS connected to the ground station.
-These instructions focus on the setup using Mission Planner on Windows but in the future other ground stations (i.e. QGroundControl) will also support this GPS.
+These instructions focus on the setup using Mission Planner on Windows, but HERE+ is also supported by QGroundControl.

 .. image:: ../../../images/here-plus-gps.png
 	:target: ../_images/here-plus-gps.png